What to pack in a nappy bag

 • Hand sanitiser: Pack some good-quality hand sanitiser in your baby changing bag to use when you don't have access to a sink (and keep germs at bay).

-• Muslin squares: Our vote for the most versatile baby-care item in your bag, muslin cloths can be used to mop up spills, wipe away dribble, as a nursing cover when breastfeeding, or even as a makeshift sunshade on a hot day.
+• Muslin squares: Our vote for the most versatile baby-care item in your bag, muslin cloths can be used to mop up spills, wipe away dribble and act as a nursing cover when breastfeeding.

 • Nappies: This one’s a no-brainer.
 We’d suggest always keeping 4-8 extra nappies in your bag, just to be safe.